greggman/vertexshaderart/README.md

 Because limits are AWESOME!
 Like 4k demos (or 1k) setting limits almost always leads to more creativity.

+## Embedding

+You can embed a piece on your blog or whatever by putting the url in an iframe.
+Example

+    <iframe width="700" height="400" src="http://www.vertexshaderart.com/art/uqWtxuQpEkfxqWXCK" frameborder="0" allowfullscreen></iframe>

+The UI will be removed and there will put a ▶ icon to start it.
+This is because you probably don't want them to run automatically since they might be heavy.

+If you really do want it to play automatically add `?autoplay=true` to the URL.

 ## Contributing

 Pull requests or suggestions welcome.
 Please [open an issue](http://github.com/greggman.com/vertexshaderart/issues).